glouw/weaver/README.md

     6. Apply all points to a Delaunay Triangle mesh.

-    7. Get the pixel color at the center of the triangle of the original image and color the triangle edges.
+    7. For all triangles, get pixel color of original image at triangle center and color triangle edges.